 Be at the heart of the physics community by joining one of the Institute’s member-led groups.

-Joining a group feeds your passion for physics and allows you to be part of the physics community, taking part in activities in your particular areas of interest.
+Joining a group feeds your passion for physics and allows you to play a pivotal role in the physics community.
+Groups unable you to take part in activities in your particular areas of interest and to share and receive expert advice on developments in your sector.
 Visit the IOP blog to find out why joining a group could benefit your career.

-The Institute has 48 groups that cover a wide range of subjects, a full list of groups can be found here.
+The Institute has 48 groups that cover a wide range of subjects.
+Full list of groups can be found here.

 What do groups do?